Strawberry Letter 23

-"Strawberry Letter 23" is a 1971 song written and composed by Shuggie Otis from his 1971 album Freedom Flight.
+"Strawberry Letter 23" is a song written and composed by Shuggie Otis from his 1971 album Freedom Flight.
 It is also widely known by the 1977 cover version recorded by the Brothers Johnson and produced by Quincy Jones.

-History
+Lyrics

 The song's chorus says "Strawberry Letter 22" instead of the actual title of the song.
 This is because the premise of the song is that a couple is exchanging love letters in musical form.
 The singer is creating "Strawberry Letter 23" as a reply to the song he has received from his lover, and he refers to her previous message as "Strawberry Letter 22" when replying.

 The Brothers Johnson version

 George Johnson, of the Brothers Johnson, was dating one of Otis's cousins when he came across the 1971 album Freedom Flight.
 The group then recorded "Strawberry Letter 23" for their 1977 album Right on Time, which was produced by Quincy Jones, and the album went platinum.
-Their rendition hit the Billboard Hot 100 and peaked at number five and reached number one on the Soul Singles chart in 1977.
-Studio guitar player Lee Ritenour recreated Otis' original guitar solo for the Brothers Johnson cover.
+Their rendition hit the Billboard Hot 100 and peaked at number five and reached number one on Soul Singles.
+Studio guitarist Lee Ritenour recreated Otis's original guitar solo for the Brothers Johnson cover.
 The 12" single was pressed on red strawberry-scented vinyl.
 The 7" single was originally released in a strawberry-scented sleeve.